eclipse-kuksa/kuksa.val.services/README.md

 The VAL is offering a *Vehicle API*, which is an abstraction of vehicle data and functions to be used by *Vehicle Apps*.
 Vehicle data is provided in form of a data model, which is accessible via the Kuksa Data Broker (formerly known as Vehicle Data Broker) - see [Kuksa.VAL repository](https://github.com/eclipse/kuksa.val).
 Vehicle functions are made available by a set of so-called *vehicle services* (short: *vservice*).
+For a more detailed overview look [here](docs/README.md).

 This repository contains examples of vservices and their implementations to show, how a Vehicle API and the underlying abstraction layer could be realized.
 It currently consists of
 * a simple example [HVAC service (Python)](./hvac_service) and
 * a more complex example [seat control service (C++)](./seat_service).